 A12.
-Community -Increased noise A12 1.
-KETPACO will develop and monitor the implementation 3,700,000 Contractor Civil A12: Community A12-1: KETRACO will develop and monitor the implementation 5,700,000 Health and Safety decreased air quality, of a Community Health and Safety Management Plan which will Engineer & Impacts inappropriate waste include the following measures: Environmental handling or disposal, • Ensure that all workers are housed in accommodation Team and accidental leaks camps rather than in the local settlements in order to Implementation and spills, debris and minimize interaction with local communities and related role) movement of heavy health and safety impacts. equipment may pose • Ensure all workers including contractors and KETRACO a safety risk to the subcontractors undergo pre-employment screening and Civil Engineer general public. regular health screening including voluntary screening for & STDs.
+Community -Increased noise A 12 1.
+KETP A CO will develop and monitor the implementation 3,700,000 Contractor Civil A12: Community A12-1: KETRACO will develop and monitor the implementation 3,700,000 Health and Safety decreased air quality, of a Community Health and Safety Management Plan which will Engineer & Impacts inappropriate waste include the following measures: Environmental handling or disposal, • Ensure that all workers are housed in accommodation Team and accidental leaks camps rather than in the local settlements in order to Implementation and spills, debris and minimize interaction with local communities and related role) movement of heavy health and safety impacts. equipment may pose • Ensure all workers including contractors and KETRACO a safety risk to the subcontractors undergo pre-employment screening and Civil Engineer general public. regular health screening including voluntary screening for & STDs.
 Environmental -Potential impacts on • Ensure any trucking companies employed to work on the Safeguards community safety, in Project will have policies around health screening of their Team particular road workers in line with Project requirements.
 (Supervisory accidents, trespass on • Ensure all workers including contractors and and monitoring the sites, and subcontractors receive education around transmission role) demining activities routes and symptoms of communicable diseases of , potentially resulting concern and STDs. in accidents leading to injuries or • Undertake community awareness on HIV/AIDS and other fatalities.
-STDs 144411005 • Ensure that COVID-19 protocols and guidelines by GoK's ~ Environmental Ministry of Health are adhered to during the health: changes to the decommissioning activities including social distancing, environment due to provision of face masks to all workers, provision of sanitizers, the establishment of handwashing areas and increased noise and provision of water and soap, conducting temperature vibrations, decreased checks for all workers, creating awareness on signs and air quality and, symptoms of COVID-19, encouraging staff to take inadequate COVID-19 tests if symptoms associated with the same are management of exhibited, liasing with GoK to offer vaccination for waste. workers • Provide access to health care for those injured by its ~ Impact from activities. workers presence and • Ensure that work sites are fenced and that signs are put up potential interaction around work fronts and construction sites advising people with local of the risks associated with trespass.
-When work fronts are populations less than 100 metres from a community or house, employ security guards from the local community to prevent trespass.Undertake a programme of stakeholder engagement and consultation to educate local communities of the risks of trespassing onto sites, the meaning of signs, and the dangers of playing on or near equipment or entering fenced areas.
-Special attention to be paid in primary and secondary schools along the transmission routes and in areas where towers will be built close to residential or school areas.
+STDs 1 • Ensure that COVID-19 protocols and guidelines by GoK's ~ Environmental Ministry of Health are adhered to during the health: changes to the decommissioning activities including social distancing, environment due to provision of face masks to all workers, provision of sanitizers, the establishment of handwashing areas and increased noise and provision of water and soap, conducting temperature vibrations, decreased checks for all workers, creating awareness on signs and air quality and, symptoms of COVID-19, encouraging staff to take inadequate COVID-19 tests if symptoms associated with the same are management of waste. ~ Impact from workers presence and potential interaction with local populations exhibited, liasing with GoK to offer vaccination for workers Provide access to health care for those injured by its activities.
+Ensure that work sites are fenced and that signs are put up around work fronts and construction sites advising people of the risks associated with trespass.
+When work fronts are less than 100 metres from a community or house, employ security guards from the local community to prevent trespass.
+Undertake a programme of stakeholder engagement and 1